Ishqbaaz: Nakuul & Surbhi’s Gift Has DeepVeer Connection; Check Out Shivika's Latest Romantic Video!

 Surbhi Shoots For The Last Wedding Sequence

 Meanwhile, the cast of the show has shot for 'The Last Wedding' sequence.
 We recently shared a few pictures and revealed how the actors had a lot of fun while shooting for the sequence.
 But, Surbhi's picture was missing!
-Recently, Surbhi has shared a few pictures from the wedding sequence and captioned it as Shadi Mubarak to me 🤪." - (sic)
+Recently, Surbhi shared a few pictures from the wedding sequence and captioned it as Shadi Mubarak to me 🤪." - (sic)

 Anika & Shivaay’s Romantic Moment

-This is not all, Surbhi also shared a video on her Instagram story, in which the she (as Anika) and Nakuul (as Shivaay) were seen sharing romantic moment with the song 'Chandni raat hai, tu mere saath hai', playing in the background.
+This is not all, Surbhi also shared a video on her Instagram story, in which the she (as Anika) and Nakuul (as Shivaay) were seen sharing a romantic moment with the song 'Chandni raat hai, tu mere saath hai', playing in the background.

 Shivika Romance

-The video has been shared by Ishqbaaz fans on social media.
+The video has been shared by many Ishqbaaz fans on social media.
 While many are upset with Surbhi's exit, a few fans are living the moment and are super excited to watch the upcoming track.
 It has to be recalled that Surbhi had mentioned in her previous interview that the last few episodes are going to be fun.
-Let's see as to how much fan enjoy the upcoming sequence.
+Let's see as to how much the fan will enjoy the upcoming sequence.

 Watch The Video Here!